 BFI Film Academy Plymouth

-This exciting programme offers hands-on filmmaking courses, aimed at developing your knowledge and skills and encouraging your special interests.
+This exciting programme offers a hands-on filmmaking course, aimed at developing your knowledge and skills and encouraging your special interests.

 There are 40 different courses running between September and March across the UK so wherever you live — be it Birmingham or Belfast, Dundee or Durham — you will have the opportunity to gain the essential skills to enter the film industry.